Ariana Grande Poses Seductively In Black Lace Lingerie For Steamy Staircase Snap

 The bottoms were cut high over her hips and accentuated her round backside.
 She also showcased her toned thighs in a pair of sheer pantyhose.

-Ariana laid on her side on a carpeted staircase for the snap.
+Ariana lay on her side on a carpeted staircase for the snap.
 She arched her back and pushed her chest outward as she looked away from the camera.
 She placed one hand behind her head for the steamy black and white pic.

 Her long, dark hair was parted in the middle that she styled in sleek, straight strands.
 The locks were pulled back into the singer's signature high ponytail.
 She also had a clip to hold her bangs back.